High Blood Pressure (Hypertension)

 Doctor & medicine-based advice linked to each cause

-These medications block the angiotensin-converting enzyme, relaxing blood vessels and reducing blood volume.
-They are first-line treatments especially effective for patients with diabetes or kidney disease and address the renin-angiotensin system overactivity.
+These medications relax blood vessels by blocking the enzyme that produces angiotensin II, a substance that narrows blood vessels.
+They are particularly effective for patients with diabetes or kidney disease and address primary and secondary hypertension.

-These drugs prevent calcium from entering heart and blood vessel muscle cells, causing vessels to relax and widen.
-They are particularly effective for older adults and those with isolated systolic hypertension caused by arterial stiffness.
+These drugs prevent calcium from entering heart and blood vessel muscle cells, causing them to relax and lower blood pressure.
+They are effective for essential hypertension and are often used as first-line treatment, especially in older adults.

-These medications help the kidneys remove excess sodium and water, reducing blood volume and lowering pressure.
-They directly address sodium retention and are among the most proven first-line treatments for hypertension.
+These help the kidneys eliminate sodium and water, reducing blood volume and lowering pressure.
+They directly address sodium-related fluid retention and are among the most commonly prescribed first-line hypertension medications.

-These reduce heart rate and the force of heart contractions, lowering the workload on the cardiovascular system.
-They are particularly useful when hypertension is accompanied by anxiety, rapid heart rate, or stress-related causes.
+These reduce heart rate and the force of heart contractions, lowering the workload on the heart.
+They address stress-related hypertension and are particularly beneficial for patients with concurrent heart disease or anxiety-driven blood pressure elevation.

 Top 5 Alternative Home Remedies for High Blood Pressure (Hypertension)